What are the latest equity release interest rates?

 Some providers may appear to offer the cheapest equity release rate, but at the same time charge higher fees than others.
 They may even have fees that other providers don’t charge, such as a completion fee.
 Make sure you take fees into account when you compare equity release interest rates.

-Will my lender offer a fixed or variable equity release interest rate?
+Will my lender offer a fixed or variable rate?

 Lenders offer most lump sum lifetime mortgages on a fixed rate basis.
 This means that no matter what happens to equity release interest rates in the future, your interest rate won’t change.
 Variable rate lifetime mortgages are less common, although may be available to you.